BiLLY-J03l/Configuring-Socks5-Proxy-EC2/README.md

 ------------------------------------------------------------------------------------------

 ## Second Method : Dante
--this link https://www.inet.no/dante/doc/1.3.x/config/server.html helped me a bit to configure danted
+- this link https://www.inet.no/dante/doc/1.3.x/config/server.html helped me a bit to configure danted

--Most of the work will be done on the EC2 instance
+- Most of the work will be done on the EC2 instance

         apt install dante-server
         systemctl daemon-reload

 ![image](https://github.com/user-attachments/assets/6ba78412-eda9-4a34-9e97-cb307bd133a2)